Nima-MM/nim-tec/.github/ISSUE_TEMPLATE/en_ui_ux_enhancement.md

 ---
 name: "🎨 UI/UX Enhancement"
-about: "Improve the design and user experience of StockEase"
+about: "Improve the design and user experience of nim-tec"
 title: "🎨 [UI/UX]: "
 labels: ["ui/ux"]
 assignees: []